Category Archives: 2019 Films

 Red herrings, like a man following her or a shower curtain that moves, are presented for good suspense.
 Assumed to be the “main girl”, Courtney’s death is surprising, and the main title then appears, fooling the audience.
 There is more to come.

 Carrying a horror film is not easy, but actor Lail rises to the occasion.
 Resembling a young Christina Applegate, Quinn is strong and independent.
-Many of the scenes take place at the hospital she works at, though she also makes time to see her father and sister.
+Many of the scenes take place at the hospital where she works, though she also makes time to see her father and sister.

 Quinn’s mother has recently died, and Quinn blames herself.
 She connects with Matt (Jordan Calloway), who lost his brother after stealing his toy.
 Quinn is a character that viewers can admire and emulate.

-Countdown deserves credit for adding a plethora of diversity.
-Matt is black, making his romance with Quinn interracial.
-Several Asian, Latino, or Black characters can be seen in many scenes, showcasing a hefty dose of multi-culturalism.
+Countdown deserves credit for incorporating a wide range of diversity.
+Matt is black, making his romance with Quinn an interracial one.
+Several Asian, Latino, or Black characters are featured in many scenes, showcasing a diverse representation of multiculturalism.

-To build on this, a timely and progressive Me-Too side-story is added, when a well-respected doctor at the hospital comes on to Quinn.
+To build on this, a timely and progressive Me Too side story is added, when a well-respected doctor at the hospital makes a move on Quinn.
 He reports the incident to Human Resources when she rebuffs his advances.
 She is suspended, without an investigation, until other women come forward throughout the film.

-While this would be an important message in another type of film, the relevance does not work or fit the rest of the story.
+While this would be an essential message in another type of film, the relevance does not work or fit the rest of the story.

-The ninety minutes running time is a splendid approach, so the film never drags or dulls.
-The final twenty minutes or so is a letdown as Quinn and a priest realize that to break the curse one must trick it by someone else dying out of sequence.
+The ninety-minute running time is a splendid approach, so the film never drags or dulls.
+The final twenty minutes or so are a letdown as Quinn and a priest realize that to break the curse, one must trick it by having someone else die out of sequence.

-This is all too like Final Destination, but not as good, as Quinn ends up fighting with the spirit, killing herself with an overdose of morphine, while drawing a circle on her arm where she can subsequently be revived by a syringe with Naloxone.
+This is all too like Final Destination, but not as good, as Quinn ends up fighting with the spirit, killing herself with an overdose of morphine, while drawing a circle on her arm where a syringe with Naloxone can subsequently revive her.

-For a new director eager to break into the horror genre, Justin Dec borrows heavily from previous films and presents a copycat story that is paced perfectly.
+For a new director eager to break into the horror genre, Justin Dec borrows heavily from previous films, presenting a copycat story that is paced perfectly.
 It provides enough interest and good casting to warrant a follow-up.

-Due to low box-office returns, I doubt Countdown (2019) will become a mainstay franchise, but Dec may have a good future ahead of himself.
+Due to low box-office returns, I doubt Countdown (2019) will become a mainstay franchise, but Dec may have a promising future ahead of himself.

 Scary Stories to Tell in the Dark-2019